dalehamel/ruby-static-tracing/DEVELOPMENT.md

 bundle exec rake integration
 ```

-You will need a system that can actually support probes (new enough kernel/eBPF support, SIP disabled, etc) in order to run integration tests.
+You will need a system that can actually support probes (new enough kernel/eBPF support, dtrace) in order to run integration tests.

 The integration tests are [described further in their README](./test/integration/README.md)